1.1 Network/Application Services that Require Computer Account Authentication

 2.1 EID and Password

-After EID activation, a staff member can access any of the three types of computer accounts mentioned above.
+After EID activation, a staff member can access any of the two types of computer accounts mentioned above.
 Initially, the same password is allotted for each of the account type using the same EID name.
 Password changing facilities have been provided for the staff to make changes for each account type.
-The staff can have the option of changing the password for all three different account types to the same password or keeping different passwords for various accounts.
+The staff can have the option of changing the password for the different account types to the same password or keeping different passwords for various accounts.

 2.2 Services That Carry the Same Password

-At this stage, the computer account for network services will carry the same EID name and password pair.
-The same applies to the computer account for application services.
-They carry another password with the same EID although the initial password is set to be the same as the former.
+At this stage, the computer account for network and application services will carry the same EID name and password pair.
 This means that if a staff changes the password of any of these accounts, the new password will apply to accessing all of the services under the same group.

-These accounts will be created initially with the same username and password pair supplied by the user in the account activation process.
+The AD account will be created initially with the same username and password pair supplied by the user in the account activation process.
 Users are advised to change the password on a regular basis .
-We recommend users to use two different passwords for the two accounts.

 If users have utilities that enable the storing of passwords, they are reminded to change them as well (storing passwords in applications is not recommended due to security reason).

-Please reference the Guidelines on setting and using Computer Account Password on the best practice for password protection.
+Please refer to the Guidelines on setting and using Computer Account Password on the best practice for password protection.

 There is no need for a normal staff to apply for the EID.
 The following is a description for a normal staff to apply for additional accounts.